 |4986 Hwy 80 (west of Metrocenter Mall)|

 Vinny enjoyed his outing to the big city of Jackson.
-His Prontor shutter is accurate, and his little 4-element Color-Skopar lens is most capable, sharp and free from obvious flare issues.
+His Prontor shutter is accurate, and his little 4-element Color-Skopar lens is highly capable, sharp, and free from obvious flare.
 He demonstrates top quality German precision manufacturing and has aged well (better than I have!).
 Thank you for sharing his excursion.

 The Kodak BW400CN film worked out well for these frames.
 It is grainy, but that is fine for some topics.
 The film has been discontinued, and I recommend you readers not bother trying to find any.
 Use Kodak Tri-X or Fuji Acros instead.
 I will post more photographs from this last group of BW400CN rolls in the future.